Autism Treatments – Clinical Research Trials

 The award-winning team at Re:Cognition Health are delighted to be launching new clinical trials for adult autism to find new medications to help individuals manage some of challenging symptoms such as helping with socialisation, stress, anxiety or aggression.
 To date, there are no approved medications that target these core symptoms and this clinical study aims to change this.

 Adults with autism have a different sensory experience; seeing, hearing and feeling the world differently and they may sometimes find this challenging when socialising or communicating.
-This new trial is investigating whether Balovaptan, an oral vasopressin 1a receptor agonist, can help individuals with autism manage certain social and communication challenges.
-It will investigate whether the medication can block a hormone receptor in the brain which is responsible for some the adult autism symptoms.
+This new trial is investigating whether an existing medicine can be repurposed can help individuals with autism manage those challenges.

-They are looking for adults (aged over 18) with a diagnosis of autism to take part in clinical trials for new treatment.
+The investigators are looking for adults (aged over 18) with a diagnosis of autism to take part in this clinical trial.

 The V1ADUCT clinical trial for social function in autism